 How many companies pay ransoms?

-Out of the companies that were hit by ransomware in 2020, only 11% paid the ransom.
-Internationally, Canada had one of the lowest percentages of ransoms being paid.
-Only Italy (6%) and Spain (4%) had smaller portions.
-Indian, Swedish, and Philippine companies were the most likely to pay ransoms at 66%, 50%, and 32% respectively.
+Out of the companies that were hit by ransomware in 2020, only 11 % paid the ransom, and internationally Canada was among the countries with one of the lowest percentages of ransoms being paid, with only Italy (6 %) and Spain (4 %) reporting smaller portions.
+Indian, Swedish, and Philippine companies were the most likely to pay ransoms at 66 %, 50 %, and 32 % respectively.

 How much does being hit by ransomware cost?

 Being hit by ransomware is costly as companies have to deal with the ransom itself (if they decide to pay it) and pay for specialist services.
 A ransomware attack usually also results in loss of business.
-The average cost for Canadian companies is $1.92 million compared to the global average of $1.85 million.
-However, it is a small amount compared to the Austrian average of $7.5 million.
+The average cost of a ransomware attack for Canadian organisations was reported at about $1.1 million CAD in 2023.

 Trojan ransomware